USEPA/EPATADA/readme.md

 ## Installation

-You can install and load the most recent version from GitHub by running:
+You can install and load the most recent version of the TADA R Package from GitHub by running:

 ``` r
 library (remotes)
 remotes::install_github("USEPA/TADA")
 ```

-Dependencies
+## Dependencies

 Make sure all of the packages below are installed before running the code: